 If you opt to follow US-101, shopping malls and tract-house suburbs fill the inland valleys through rapidly suburbanizing Santa Maria.
-Among barbecue aficionados, the Santa Maria region is famous for its thick cuts of salsa-slathered barbecued beef, which can best be sampled at Jocko’s (125 N. Thompson Ave., 805/929-3565, Mon.-Sat. from 4:30pm, Sun. from 1pm) in Nipomo, east of US-101 at the Tefft Street exit.
-Great steaks (and mouthwateringly moist, inch-thick barbecued pork chops!) highlight the no-frills Jocko’s menu.
+Among barbecue aficionados, the Santa Maria region is famous for its thick cuts of salsa-slathered barbecued beef.
+These can best be sampled at Jocko’s (125 N. Thompson Ave., 805/929-3686, Sun.-Thurs.
+8am-10pm, Fri.-Sat.
+8am-11pm) in Nipomo, east of US-101 at the Tefft Street exit.
+Great steaks and mouthwateringly moist, inch-thick barbecued pork chops highlight the no-frills Jocko’s menu.
 The meats are not soaked in sauces, but simply cooked over smoky oak charcoal.